-For more information on organizing your bookshelves and receiving recommendations, check out our How to Use Goodreads tutorial.
+For more information on organizing your bookshelves and receiving recommendations, check out our How to Use Goodreads tutorial (here).

 Another way to quickly grow your collection on Goodreads is by comparing notes with other users.
 One way to do this is to find people you know who already use Goodreads.
-You can do so by checking contact information your email and social media accounts against what Goodreads has, which we went over in our How to Sign Up for Goodreads tutorial.
+You can do so by checking contact information your email and social media accounts against what Goodreads has.

 You can also click on a user's name on Goodreads to see their information, and ask to add them as a friend or follow their activity...